PaulDuvall/aws-5-mins/proton/README.md

 ```

 1. Run through the commands for installing the Proton APIs and launching Proton from the commands listed in the [AWS Proton: A first look](https://aws.amazon.com/blogs/containers/intro-to-aws-proton/) blog post.
-2. After completing the commands from the blog post, go to the [AWS Proton](https://console.aws.amazon.com/proton/) Console.
+2. After completing the commands from the blog post, go to the [AWS Proton](https://console.aws.amazon.com/proton/) Console to configure an Environment and a Service.

 AWS has provided example proton templates at [aws-proton-sample-templates](https://github.com/aws-samples/aws-proton-sample-templates).